Updated: Mar 2

 Planning poker is probably the most popular and preferred Agile estimation method in the industry.
-While using this estimation technique, the entire development team estimates each user story and as a result, each team member can affect the result and share their thoughts related to the efforts and complexity involved in delivering this story.
+While using this estimation technique, the entire development team estimates each user story.
+As a result, each team member can affect the outcome and share their thoughts on the efforts and complexity involved in delivering this story.

 The planning poker session usually starts with the PO, who reviews a specific user story.
 The review includes summarizing the requirements, expectations and Definition of Done.
 These provide the team with the necessary information for the estimation process.

 Playing the game

 Phase 1: Each team member gets a deck of estimation cards representing a sequence of numbers.
 The most famous series of numbers is based on the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, etc.).
 There are also three unique cards: